MechanisM/django-hero/README.md

 A achievement object might look like this:

-    from hero import achievements
+    from hero import AchievementMeta
-    from hero.models import AchievementBase, AchievementUnlocked
+    from hero.models import AchievementUnlocked

     class TestAchievement(AchievementBase):
       '''